Habesh Eyalet: Establishment

 In 1517, the Ottoman Turks conquered the Mamluk Sultanate in Egypt and Syria, during the reign of Selim I. As such, territories of the Sultanate including Jeddah and Mecca were controlled by the Ottomans.
 Jeddah was then expanded for the purpose of protecting the borders of the Ottoman Empire from Portuguese invasions.

 The Ottoman Empire then began extending its borders throughout the rest of the Red Sea coast.
 Muslim rulers from Sudan and the Arabian Peninsula were dominant in the African Red Sea coast until the Ottoman Turks arrived in the 16th century.
+The Adalites also lobbied for the Ottomans to expand in the region following their defeat by Abyssinia.
 The ports of Suakin and Massawa were occupied by Özdemir Pasha, who had been appointed beylerbey in 1555, and the province of Habesh was formed in 1557.
 Massawa being of secondary economical importance, the administrative capital was soon moved across the Red Sea to Jeddah (from the end of the 16th century until the early 19th century; Medina temporarily served as the capital in the 18th century).

 The Ottoman Turks made multiple advances further inland conquering Eritrea.
 A sanjak of Ibrim was established in the 1560s.
 In 1571, the governor of Habesh moved to break a siege of Suakin by forces of the Funj Sultanate.
 The expansion was halted in 1578, and the Ottomans retired from most of the highlands.
 During the following centuries, the Ottoman administration largely refrained from further interventions, relying on a system of indirect rule.
 Only on the island of Massawa itself was there an Ottoman governor, who controlled trade and taxes; in Sawakin the Ottoman authorities appointed a customs officer.

 There is very little in the way of source material for Ottoman rule in the eyalet of Habesh after the 16th century.
 Most of Cengiz Orhonlu's Ottoman sources on Habesh come from the late 16th century, with some from the 17th century.
 Despite the seminal nature of his Habesh Eyaleti, he could not "find precise data regarding the administrative and financial structure of the province" or information on any agricultural taxation.